PaddlePaddle/Serving/doc/SAVE.md

                       fluid.default_main_program())
 ```
 `imdb_model` is the server side model with serving configurations. `imdb_client_conf` is the client rpc configurations.
 Serving has a
 dictionary for `Feed` and `Fetch` variables for client to assign.
-An alias name can be defined for each variable.
+In the example, `{"words": data}` is the feed dict that specify the input of saved inference model. `{"prediction": prediction}` is the fetch dic that specify the output of saved inference model.
+An alias name can be defined for feed and fetch variables.
 An example of how to use alias name
  is as follows:
  ``` python
  from paddle_serving_client import Client